yigewu/yigewu-phd/content/about/_index.md

 I am a **Computational Biologist** with a Ph.D. in Human Statistical Genetics and industry experience in immuno-oncology.
 My work focuses on constructing scalable bioinformatics pipelines and integrating complex multi-omics data to uncover therapeutic targets in cancer.

-Currently, I am seeking **Senior Scientist** roles in the **Boston/Cambridge** biotech hub, where I can apply my expertise in single-cell genomics and cloud computing to precision medicine challenges.
+Currently, I am seeking **Senior Scientist** roles in the **NJ/PA** area, where I can apply my expertise in single-cell genomics and cloud computing to precision medicine challenges.

 ## My Philosophy: From Raw Reads to Biological Truth